jmoenig/Snap/notes.md

 + Create a testing framework/hooks for Snap
     + Created one for the server-side logic

++ Create a testing framework/hooks for Snap

++ Message type checking

+## Adding websocket support
+I will probably want to have a couple methods for handling websocket communication:
++ Registering/opening a socket
++ Sending a message
++ Closing a socket (when not running the script)

+## Finished To do/Fix me!
 + Create network messages for Snap
     + How can the `receiveSocketMessage` hat receive the content sent?
         + Can I create a variable context and pass it with the block?